Darci Lynne: America's Got Talent: The Champions and more touring

-In August 2020, Lynne returned to America's Got Talent as a guest performer again, where she debuted her puppet Ivan.
+In August 2020, Lynne returned to America's Got Talent as a guest performer again, where she debuted her one-eyed Australian monster puppet Ivan.
 In April 2021, Lynne appeared in the Side Hustle episode "Make-A-Mutt" as The Wombat.
 In June, she appeared on The Ellen DeGeneres Show again.
-In July 2021, Lynne started a new tour, called My Lips Are Sealed (Except When They’re Not), which would run until November 2022.
+In July 2021, Lynne started a new tour, called My Lips Are Sealed (Except When They're Not), which would run until November 2022.
 In August 2021, Lynne returned to America's Got Talent as a guest for a fourth time, and performed "Let the Good Times Roll" by Louis Jordan with Oscar.
 In April 2022, she appeared in the film A Cowgirl's Song alongside Cheryl Ladd, Savannah Lee May, and Jason Alan Smith.
 It was Lynne's first time acting in a feature film.

 In July 2022, during season 17 of America's Got Talent, Simon Cowell shared his top 15 favorite Golden Buzzer moments in the show's history.
 Lynne placed second on the list.
-The following month, Lynne and Terry Fator made guest appearances during the show's 17th season finale, performing "Over the Rainbow" alongside Celia Muñoz, another singing ventriloquist.
+The following month, Lynne and Terry Fator made guest appearances during the show's 17th-season finale, performing "Over the Rainbow" alongside Celia Muñoz, an object ventriloquist.

+In 2024, Lynne was confirmed to participate in America's Got Talent: Fantasy League.
+In her qualifying performance with Heidi Klum as her mentor, she played the guitar while Petunia rocked out by moving on her own.
+Despite criticism from Mel B and Cowell, Darci got enough votes to move on to the semi-finals.
+During the semi-finals, she changed her act yet again by performing on her own which received praise from Cowell.
+Lynne did not qualify for the finals.